 Attendance - Class

-Office of Origin: Academic Affairs & Student Services
+Office of Origin: Academic Affairs & Student Affairs

-Lake Michigan College is not considered an attendance taking institution.
-It is however consistent with the College philosophy that regular class attendance is necessary if the student is to receive maximum benefit from the course.
-Students are expected to be fully prepared and to attend every class and laboratory period for which they have registered.
+Lake Michigan College (LMC or the College) is not an attendance taking institution.
+It is, however, consistent with the College philosophy that regular class attendance is necessary if the student is to receive maximum benefit from the course.
+Students are expected to be fully prepared and to attend every class period for which they have registered.
 Students should give instructors as much notice as possible of unavoidable absences.
-Absences must be explained to the satisfaction of the instructor, who will decide whether omitted work may be made up.
+An explanation of absences may be required by the instructor, who will decide whether missed work may be made up.
 Attendance is restricted to only registered students or those with instructor permission.

 Discontinuing attendance in a class does not constitute dropping or withdrawing from a course.
-Failure to officially drop or withdraw from a course that the student is not attending will result in the grade earned according to grading criteria outlined in the course syllabus.
-A drop or withdrawal is not official until the student successfully completes and verifies the drop action in WaveLink or completes the appropriate withdrawal form and delivers it, in person, to the One-Stop Registration area on any LMC campus.
-No student should assume that an instructor has dropped or withdrawn him/her from a course.
+Failure to officially drop or withdraw from a course that the student is not attending will result in receiving the grade earned according to grading criteria outlined in the course syllabus.
+A drop or withdrawal is not official until the student successfully completes and verifies the drop or withdrawal action online via the student account or by completing the appropriate drop or withdrawal form and delivering it to the Records & Registration Office via email, mail, or in person.
+No student should assume that an instructor or staff member has dropped or withdrawn them from a course.